magento/merchdocs/src/live-search/quick-tour.md

 ### Merchandising rules

-Live Search empowers merchants to shape the shopping experience with if-then statements that add logic and events to search.
-For example, you can use rules to boost or bury products for a specific period of time.
+Shape the shopping experience with if-then statements that add logic and events to search.
+Boost or bury products for a promotion, season, or other period of time.